CBMR-Single-Cell-Omics-Platform/NAMPT-mediated-NAD-biosynthesis-controls-circadian-metabolism-in-a-tissue-specific-manner/README.md

 Here is an explanation of some of the general contents of this project.
 The project directory is generally structured with the following folders:

-- `R/`: Contains R scripts.
+- `analysis/`: Contains R scripts for figure generation and differential gene expression analysis.
-- `doc/`: Contains files related to presenting the project's scientific output (e.g. manuscript).
-- `data/`: Contains the original data and results of the project analyses.
+- `data/`: Contains RData files of the processed data from data-raw.
+- `data-raw/`: Contains raw data files as well a script for processing it.
+- `out/`: Contains output files, sorted by type.
 - `.git`: The Git version control history and related files.
 Used *only* by Git, do not manually edit.